Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Abstract

 \section{Abstract}

-We develop differential algebraic $K$-theory of regular and separated schemes of finite type over $\Spec(\Z)$.
+We develop differential algebraic $K$-theory of regular arithmetic schemes.
 Our approach is based on a new construction of a functorial, spectrum level Beilinson regulator using differential forms.
 We construct a cycle map which represents differential algebraic $K$-theory classes by geometric vector bundles.
 As an application we derive Lott's relation between short exact sequences of geometric bundles with a higher analytic torsion form.